NEWSLETTER

 Ghana's ambassador to France, Anna Bossman, shares her thoughts on various issues ranging from her work at the Commission on Human Rights and Administrative Justice (CHRAJ) in Ghana, Morocco's entry into ECOWAS and the rise of nationalism in Europe.

-Elegantly dressed in a mulit-coloured African print attire, with a scarf hanging on her shoulder, Anna Bossman, appears relaxed as she sits down for a chat at the Jeune Afrique headquarters in the south of Paris.
+Elegantly dressed in a multi-coloured African print attire, with a scarf hanging on her shoulder, Anna Bossman, appears relaxed as she sits down for a chat at the Jeune Afrique headquarters in the south of Paris.
 A few days prior, on 13 October, the Ghanaian diplomat was one of 20 ambassadors to have presented their credentials to France’s President Emmanuel Macron at the Élysée Palace, giving her the formal recognition as Ghana’s ambassador to France.

 That meeting happened during a crucial moment, she recalls excitedly, as the heated election for a new UNESCO Director-General was taking place less than 5km away.
 “It was really tough because you probably know that the strong contenders were Egypt, Qatar and France,” says Bossman, who is also Ghana’s ambassador to Portugal and the Permanent Delegate of Ghana to UNESCO, OECD and La Francophonie.
 Eventually France's candidate Audrey Azoulay and a longtime supporter of President Macron was declared winner, lightening the tense atmosphere: “Macron was smiling, I was smiling, and he was in a great mood,” she adds.